List of international trips made by presidents of the United States: Ronald Reagan

-Ronald Reagan made 25 international trips to 26 countries during his presidency.
-He made seven trips to continental Europe, three to Asia and one to South America.
-He is perhaps best remembered for his speeches at the 40th anniversary of the Normandy landings, for his impassioned speech at the Berlin Wall, his summit meetings with Mikhail Gorbachev, and riding horses with the Queen at Windsor Park.
+Ronald Reagan made 24 international trips to 26 countries during his presidency.
+He made seven trips to continental Europe, three to Asia, and one to South America.
+He is perhaps best remembered for his speeches at the 40th anniversary of the Normandy landings, for his impassioned speech at the Berlin Wall, his summit meetings with Soviet leader Mikhail Gorbachev, and riding horses with Queen Elizabeth II at Windsor Great Park.

 Reagan's presidency would be transitional in international travel.
 During his term in office, he ordered the two special mission Boeing VC-25 that would become the new presidential transport to replace the aging Boeing 707s.
 Heavy lift aircraft could bring security, limousines, and helicopters.
 After that time, the president had access to inflight bedrooms and showers, boardrooms, and communication equipment and with refueling virtually unlimited range.
 Summit meetings would proliferate, and international travel would become more of a constant expectation of the presidency.

 George H. W. Bush

-George H. W. Bush made 26 international trips to 58 countries during his presidency.
+George H. W. Bush made 26 international trips to 37 countries during his presidency.
 He initiated the frequent international travel pace that is the hallmark of the post–Cold War presidency.
 He went to Europe eleven times, Asia twice, and South America once, along with a number of shorter trips during his four years in office.

 Bill Clinton

 Bill Clinton made 54 trips to 72 countries (in addition to visiting the West Bank and Gaza) during his presidency.
-He made 24 trips to continental Europe, seventeen to Asia, two to Africa and to Australia.
+He made 24 trips to continental Europe, seventeen to Asia, two to Africa, and to Australia.
 His others were to nations in the Americas.
+He took an active role in the Balkans, where he worked to promote peace and stability in and around the former Yugoslavia, and in the Middle East peace process, where he worked to promote peace between Israel and the Palestinians, as well as with the governments of neighboring nations.

 George W. Bush

 George W. Bush made 49 trips to 73 countries (in addition to visiting the West Bank) during his presidency.
 During the course of his first year in office alone, he took seven trips to seventeen countries.
 He visited six continents: Africa, Asia, Australia, Europe, North America, and South America.
 On one of his two trips to Sub-Saharan Africa, he visited three of the poorest countries in the world at the time: Liberia, Rwanda, and Benin.
 He also made a secret trip to Iraq on Thanksgiving Day 2003 to dine with the troops.
-His father had made a similar visit to the U.S. troops in Saudi Arabia in 1990.
-On November 15–20, 2006, Bush made the third round the world presidential flight (after Johnson and Nixon) when he went to Russia, Singapore, Vietnam, and Indonesia.
+His father had made a similar visit to U.S. troops in Saudi Arabia in 1990.
+On November 15–20, 2006, Bush went to Russia, Singapore, Vietnam, and Indonesia.